-At the time of this posting, I teach at a community college, and I have found that the best way to help students see a higher vision for their lives is to draw parallels between nonhuman mammals and humans, and then call them to live higher, to develop their souls.
+At the time of this posting, I teach at a community college, and I have found that the best way to help students see a higher vision for their lives is to draw parallels between nonhuman mammals and human mammals, and then call them to live higher, to develop their souls.
 Science teaches students that they are mammals, and they will not deny science in favor of a skewed and mistaught version of Christianity that denies the obvious.
 Nor should they deny science, when it is so clear and correct on this topic.
 Humans belong in the mammal category.
 Then, when I spell out for them the numerous parallels, light bulbs in their eyes go off all over the room.
 They see themselves as they really are.
 They can change.
 They can aim higher.
 They have hope.

 In this post, I go further than what I can say in the state-run classroom and discuss the fractured image of God in all of us humans, and how God’s goal is to restore his image in us.